mengqin1/d2-mapserver/INSTALLATION.md

 Minimize this window, if you close it the map server will stop.

 You should then be able to access this URL in your browser <http://localhost:3002/v1/map/12345/2/117/image>
+If you open this URL in your browser and see a game map appear, then your server is working correctly!

 ### Configure the Map Hack